When is the Right Time to Eat?

 For a snack, you could eat a handful of nuts.
 They’ll give a lot of energy.
 Also, if you haven’t had a yogurt earlier in the day, this would be a good time to have one.
 If you accompany it with some nuts, it will be a complete snack.

 Dinner shouldn’t be later than 9:00 p.m.

 The appropriate time to consume food at dinner is from 7:00 p.m. or 8:00 p.m. until 9:00 p.m. or 10 p.m.
-It’s not advisable to dine any later, unless you go to sleep very late.
+It’s not a good idea to dine any later than that unless you go to sleep very late.